geeknik/my-awesome-stars/README.md

 - [ahmedkhaleel2004/gitdiagram](https://github.com/ahmedkhaleel2004/gitdiagram) - Free, simple, fast interactive diagrams for any GitHub repository
 - [geeknik/token-guardian](https://github.com/geeknik/token-guardian) - Advanced token security, leak prevention and rotation automation for Node.js applications
 - [iBz-04/Seeker](https://github.com/iBz-04/Seeker) - Your personal deep research ai agent, a free & open source alternative to open-ai deep research
-- [timqian/bambot](https://github.com/timqian/bambot) - Low cost (~$300) humanoid robot 🌱
+- [timqian/bambot](https://github.com/timqian/bambot) - Open source, low-cost AI robots 🤖
 - [akmenon1996/ai-agent-marketplace](https://github.com/akmenon1996/ai-agent-marketplace) - Gen AI agent marketplace
 - [kern/filepizza](https://github.com/kern/filepizza) - :pizza: Peer-to-peer file transfers in your browser
-- [superglue-ai/superglue](https://github.com/superglue-ai/superglue) - Self-healing open source data connector.
+- [superglue-ai/superglue](https://github.com/superglue-ai/superglue) - Self-healing integration agent.
 Use it as a layer between you and any complex / legacy APIs and always get the data that you want in the format you expect.
 - [geeknik/Riona-AI-Agent](https://github.com/geeknik/Riona-AI-Agent) - Riona 🌸 is built with Node.js and TypeScript 🛠️.
 Designed to run jobs 📸 effortlessly.
 Lightweight, efficient, and a work in progress 🚧—more features coming soon! 🌟
 - [dha-stix/ai-post-generator-and-scheduler-with-copilotkit](https://github.com/dha-stix/ai-post-generator-and-scheduler-with-copilotkit) -
 - [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform native to OpenTelemetry with logs, traces and metrics in a single application.
 An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open sour
 - [PennyroyalTea/gibberlink](https://github.com/PennyroyalTea/gibberlink) - Two conversational AI agents switching from English to sound-level protocol after confirming they are both AI agents
 - [mishushakov/llm-scraper](https://github.com/mishushakov/llm-scraper) - Turn any webpage into structured data using LLMs
-- [zaidmukaddam/scira](https://github.com/zaidmukaddam/scira) - Scira (Formerly MiniPerplx) is a minimalistic AI-powered search engine that helps you find information on the internet.
+- [zaidmukaddam/scira](https://github.com/zaidmukaddam/scira) - Scira (Formerly MiniPerplx) is a minimalistic AI-powered search engine that helps you find information on the internet and cites it too.
 Powered by Vercel AI SDK!
-Search with models like Grok 2.0.
+Search with models like xAI's Grok 3.
 - [mastra-ai/mastra](https://github.com/mastra-ai/mastra) - The TypeScript AI agent framework. ⚡ Assistants, RAG, observability.
 Supports any LLM: GPT-4, Claude, Gemini, Llama.
 - [kleneway/awesome-cursor-mpc-server](https://github.com/kleneway/awesome-cursor-mpc-server) - Example of an MCP server with custom tools that can be called directly from cursor
 - [threepointone/partyvite](https://github.com/threepointone/partyvite) - A starter template for 🎈 partyserver ⨉ ⚡️ vite ⨉ ⚛️ react ⨉ 🌊 tailwindcss ⨉ ⛅️ cloudflare workers